sbseltzer/jasperfy/README.md

 ## Notes on .gitignore and .hgignore

-I've set this repository up to ignore the contents of the `lib`/`screenshots` folders, subfolders of the `doc` folderbesides `doc/pages`, non-lua files in the `build` folder, non-config files in the `bin` folder, and the `include/orx` folder.
+I've set this repository up to ignore the contents of the `lib`/`screenshots` folders, subfolders of the `doc` folder besides `doc/pages`, non-lua files in the `build` folder, non-config files in the `bin` folder, and the `include/orx` folder.

 ## Project Setup